Effective June 2 the Software Licensing software catalog has moved to ServiceNow.

 Software Licensing is a service that licenses and manages enterprise-level software programs.
 Operating as a central point of purchase, Software Licensing can take advantage of volume license discounts and academic site licensing, providing cost savings for schools and departments.

 Currently, WashU IT Software Licensing staff manage a range of software programs, from desktop applications to statistical programs, such as Adobe Acrobat, EndNote, Microsoft Office, MATLAB, SAS, SPSS, and STATA.
-Visit the Software Licensing Software Catalog for a complete list of software programs that are available (must be connected via VPN to access from off campus).
+Visit the Software Licensing Catalog for a complete list of available software programs.

-There are multiple methods of acquiring software, including working with Software Licensing, depending on your role in the university and the software you are looking for.
+There are additional methods of acquiring software depending on your role in the university and the software you are looking for.